solana-labs/solana/book/src/proposals/durable-tx-nonces.md

 which withdraws all lamports, leaving a zero balance and making the account eligible for deletion.

-`Nonce` and `Withdraw` instructions both will only succeed if the stored blockhash is no longer resident in sysvar.recent_blockhashes.
+`Nonce` and `Withdraw` instructions each will only succeed if the stored blockhash is no longer resident in sysvar.recent_blockhashes.

 ### Runtime Support